RIP21/Playground/sql/Tasks.md

   ```
  [Solution](/sql/rank.sql)

+### Task 2:
-Write a function to capitalize the first letter of a word in a given string;
+*Write a function to capitalize the first letter of a word in a given string.*

    Example:
    ```sql